ghacks Technology News

 Add Codecs to Windows Vista Media Center

-If you use the Windows Vista Media Center you might have noticed that playback for various formats is not supported by default.
-You can’t playback divx, xvid or h.264 movies or play mp3 or aac files by default which is really annoying if you want or have to use the media center.
+If you use the Windows Vista Media Center you may have noticed that playback for various formats is not supported by default.
+You can't playback divx, xvid or h.264 movies or play mp3 or aac audio files by default which is really annoying if you want to or have to use the media center.

 • Switching embedded audio and subtitles streams while playing a video: works with AVI, OGM, MKV